 The element <glyph-data> may include an inline bitmap of a glyph encoded in plain PBM (Plain Bit Map) format so that the glyph is human-readable.
 (See the tagged example that follows.)

-This Suite has been designed with Unicode values as the basic representation of all characters, including what are frequently called in publishing “special characters”, for example, Greek letters, publishing marks such as section symbols and em-dashes, mathematical symbols such as roots and fractions, alphabets with diacritics, etc. The use of combining characters is supported and encouraged, as is the use of entities defined by the STIX project (https://www.stixfonts.org/).
+Use of Unicode Codes: This Suite has been designed with Unicode values as the basic representation of all characters, including what are frequently called in publishing “special characters”, for example: Greek letters, publishing marks such as section symbols and em-dashes, mathematical symbols such as roots and fractions, alphabets with diacritics, etc. The use of combining characters is supported and encouraged, as is the use of entities defined by the STIX project (https://www.stixfonts.org/).
 Unicode values in planes other than Plane 0 may be freely used.
 Use of private publisher entities and the Unicode Private Use Area is discouraged, but supported with the <private-char> element.
-With <private-char>, a graphical image, a corresponding bitmap, or an alternative Unicode character may be included using the <glyph-data> element.
+With this element, a graphical image may be included or a corresponding bitmap or alternative Unicode character may be included using the <glyph-data> element.

 Because of the potential for conflicts in assignments by different publishers, this Suite does not support assignment of values in the Unicode Private Use Area.
 Special characters defined by publishers as custom entities or in the Unicode Private Use Area are not typically handled by the NISO JATS Tag Sets.
 Publishers who have defined characters in the Private Use Area may: